VictoriaShalabaeva/Visit-Moscow/README.md

 - a *Search Bar* through which a user can search content of their concern within the website.

-- a weather info in real time (currently weather info updates only the *Home* page is refreshed)
+- a weather info in real time (currently weather info updates only when the *Home* page is refreshed).

 ## Technologies Used